GLOBAL MARKETS-Stocks bounce runs out of gas ahead of ECB

 By Tom Westbrook

-SINGAPORE, July 21 (Reuters) - Asian stocks inched lower and the dollar was firm on Thursday as looming central bank meetings in Europe and Japan and uncertainty over the supply of Russian gas kept traders on edge.
+SINGAPORE, July 21 (Reuters) - Asian stocks inched lower while the dollar held firm on Thursday as a looming interest rate hike in Europe and uncertainty over the westward supply of Russian gas kept traders on edge.

 Wall Street indexes rallied overnight but even better-than-expected results from Tesla TSLA.O after hours couldn't carry the positive mood into the Asia session. .N

-Two sources familiar with the plans of Russia's monopoly gas exporter, Gazprom, told Reuters on Tuesday that flows were likely to restart at pre-maintenance levels of 40% of capacity, which would probably be enough to calm markets for now.
+Two sources familiar with the plans of Russia's monopoly gas exporter, Gazprom, told Reuters flows were likely to restart at pre-maintenance levels of 40% of capacity - probably be enough to calm markets for now, but without resolving the matter.

 The European Central Bank also meets on Thursday to begin Europe's rate-hike cycle.
 Markets are hedging bets on a hike of either 25 basis points or 50 bps, with the latter perhaps able to support a euro that has slipped below $1 this month.